 - The average household expenditure on Personal Care expenses by province or in Canada as a whole.
 Compare changes over last few years.

 Access to the following sources may be available through your local public or academic library.
 For information on how to obtain a library card, and for additional information on using libraries in BC, please visit our Getting Access to Library Resources page.

 Vividata (formerly "Print Measurement Bureau")

 Includes information on Canadians' usage of over 3500 products and services.
 Information includes demographics, attitudes, media consumption, retail outlets, frequency of usage and brands used.
 UBC affiliates and in-person library patrons can learn more about the resource here.

 - PMB Category Reports - PMB 2011 Spring Study.
-Information on the personal buying preferences of Canadians with regard to performing arts.
-Check for relevant data under the Leisure, Restaurant, Tobacco then Leisure Activities: Personally Attend headings.
+Information on the personal buying preferences of Canadians with regard to various Business and Financial services.
+Check for relevant data under the Business, Finance, and Personal Characteristics headings.

 How to access: Check your local public or academic library to see about access.
 If you are a UBC student, staff, faculty or in-person library visitor you can access this resource.